VilsHub/zionlight/readme.md

 # Zion Light
-An MRD (Model Route Display) framework
+A PHP framework, based on MRD (Model Route Display), an extension of MVC Model

 ## Installation